Is whole wheat bread REALLY healthier than white bread?

 You can easily incorporate whole grains at any (or every) meal to improve your blood sugar … control your weight … and improve your cardiovascular health.

 Enjoy old favorites such as oats, barley, and brown rice often — and don’t hesitate to experiment with adventurous “new” whole-grain foods.
-For starters:

 - Quinoa is a complete protein.